ushahidi/tenfour/docs/getting_started.md

 ruby 1.9.3p484 (2013-11-22 revision 43786) [x86_64-linux]
 ```

-#### Environemnt configuration
+#### Environment configuration

-Next is to copy the environment configuration.
+Copy the environment configuration.

 ```bash
 cp .env.gen .env
 ```

-You might have to restart your computer before the changes are applied.

-And finally, you have to add the following to your `/etc/hosts` file:
+And finally, add the following to your `/etc/hosts` file:

 ```
 192.168.10.10 rollcall.dev
 ```

-Head to http://rollcall.dev/ in your browser to verify everything worked.
+Go to http://rollcall.dev/ in your browser to verify that everything worked.